SwissDataScienceCenter/renku/docs/developer/python_setup.rst

 Installation (MacOS users)
 --------------------------

-This setup assumes you've got ``Homebrew`` installed in your computer.
+This setup assumes you have got ``Homebrew`` installed in your computer.
 If not please look `here <https://brew.sh>`_.
-To check which version of python you've got already installed you can use:
+To check which version of python is already installed you can use:

 .. code-block:: console